Overview

 Investment Director and Head of Research

 Gabrielle is responsible for Troy’s Global Equity Strategy and is Head of Research.
 Gabrielle was promoted to the board in 2020.
-She is the Co-Manager for the Trojan Global Equity Fund (Ireland) and Fund Manager for the Electric & General Investment Fund.
+She is the Co-Manager for the Trojan Global Equity Fund and Fund Manager for the Electric & General Investment Fund.
 She is also a Manager on Troy’s International Equity Strategy (currently available in the U.S.).

 George Viney CFA